Common cold: Signs and symptoms

 The typical symptoms of a cold include cough, runny nose, sneezing, nasal congestion, and a sore throat, sometimes accompanied by muscle ache, fatigue, headache, and loss of appetite.
 A sore throat is present in about 40% of cases, a cough in about 50%, and muscle aches in about 50%.
 In adults, a fever is generally not present but it is common in infants and young children.
 The cough is usually mild compared to that accompanying influenza.
 While a cough and a fever indicate a higher likelihood of influenza in adults, a great deal of similarity exists between these two conditions.
 A number of the viruses that cause the common cold may also result in asymptomatic infections.

-The color of the mucus or nasal secretion may vary from clear to yellow to green and does not indicate the class of agent causing the infection.
+The color of the mucus or nasal secretion may vary from clear to yellow to green and does not show whether the infection is viral or bacterial.